 Pasture growth and ground cover are provided by indicative land type for the lot/s plan with: area, % area, and percentile analyses.
 See ‘understanding percentiles’ video.

 The historical ground cover information also provides an indication on how rainfall and stocking management influence ground cover which is useful in land condition assessment.

 The GLM land type data (shapefile format) were originally developed by Department of Natural Resources and Mines (DNRM) based on regional ecosystems mapping and soil information.
-The data are on the Spatial Information Resource (SIR) database and have been updated by the Queensland Department of Agriculture and Fisheries (DAF) in conjunction with the Department of Environment and Science (DES) and the DNRM.
+The data are on the Spatial Information Resource (SIR) database and have been updated by the Queensland Department of Agriculture and Fisheries (DAF) in conjunction with the Department of Environment, Science and Innovation (DESI) and the DNRM.
 For further information on the GLM land types of Queensland, visit the FutureBeef website.